 - Advertising (‘Promotional Activities”) Bylaw (32.2.1)

-- Harassment / Discrimination Bylaw (34.5 and 34.5.1)
+- General Professional Conduct including Harassment and Discrimination Bylaw (34.5 and 34.5.1)

 - Supervision of Intern Architect Bylaw (34.1.1)

 The BRC did not recommend any amendments to the proposed bylaw which would require supervising architects to sign and comply with a basic undertaking as to their responsibilities as a supervising architect under the Internship in Architecture Program.
 However, based on concerns about limitations some firms have in relation to providing the full range of intern architect experience, the proposed undertaking has been amended.
 In addition to other feedback sought and considered, the AIBC conducted a survey open to all Architects AIBC in relation to the supervision of intern architects issue.
 Among the data received was general support for this supervision of intern architects standard.
 See the draft undertaking with the proposed amendments.